Animals: The Ultimate Guide To The Animal Kingdom

 Amphibians

 Amphibians evolved from fish around 360 million years ago.
 They were the first vertebrates to live on land.
-Amphibians have moist skin, and don’t have protective scales.
+Amphibians have moist skin, and lack the protective scales found in reptiles.

 Many amphibians begin life in water as larvae equipped with gills.
 After undergoing a process known as metamorphosis, amphibians develop lungs and are able to live on land.
-(Some amphibians, such as axolotls, don’t undergo metamorphosis.)
+(Some amphibians, such as the axolotl, don't undergo metamorphosis.)

 Caecilians are burrowing animals that resemble worms or snakes.
 They are found both on land and in water.